 Aside from the usual rigmarole within the game, Resident Evil 6 also brings back the ranking system and some minor item gathering “mini-games” that have no overall bearing.
 Players also gain points during the game, similar to the money in the previous two games, that can be spent on upgrades for the characters.
 No weapon upgrades are available, but players can get bonuses to their melee and weapon damage, more item drops, and eventually infinite ammo.
 It’s a nice addition and infinite ammo is absolutely worth it with magnums!

 Fans of the series might not be completely in favor of the game, but it’s not a terrible addition to the series.
 It’s got a lot of great pieces to it and the cooperative gameplay is still one of its best features – especially with the smarter AI.
 It takes all four campaigns before everything really falls into place and becomes understandable.
-But hey, you’re with a friend and mowing down a bunch of undead creatures and monstrosities – do you need a reason for that?Note: The Resident Evil 6 review was written based on the Xbox 360 version of the game.
+But hey, you’re with a friend and mowing down a bunch of undead creatures and monstrosities – do you need a reason for that?Note: Resident Evil 6 was reviewed on Xbox 360.
+A physical copy of the game was purchased by SelectButton.